Identification of different types of high-frequency defects in superconducting qubits: Experimental demonstration

-In contrast to the spectral features of TLS1--TLS3, positions of spectral lines TLS4 and TLS5 could not be described by ~\cref{condition-linear}.
+In contrast to the spectral features of TLS1--TLS3, positions of spectral lines TLS4 and TLS5 could not be described by~\cref{condition-linear}.
 Instead, the spectral signatures of TLS4 and TLS5 were fit by~\cref{condition-nonlinear} with TLS defect frequencies $\omega_\text{TLS4}/2\pi \approx $\,7.88\,GHz and $\omega_\text{TLS5}/2\pi \approx $\,7.945\,GHz, respectively.
 Thus, spectral lines TLS4 and TLS5 were formed due to the interaction between the qubit and critical-current-fluctuation defects.
-By fitting the experimental data obtained in time-domain spin-locking measurements at a fixed magnetic flux bias, the typical coupling strength between the qubit and defect corresponding to the spectral line TLS5 was estimated to be in the range of $g_I^{(2)}/2\pi \approx $\,8--22\,MHz~(\cref{preliminary}).
-According to ~\cref{g_I}, this coupling strength corresponds to the relative critical-current fluctuation $r = \delta I_\text{TLS}/ \alpha I_{c}$ in the range of $ r \approx$\,0.002--0.006.
+By fitting the experimental data obtained in time-domain spin-locking measurements at a fixed magnetic flux bias~(\cref{preliminary}), the typical coupling strength between the qubit and TLS5 defect was estimated to be in the range of $g_I^{(2)}/2\pi \approx $\,8--22\,MHz, corresponding to the effective coupling strength of up to~1\,MHz according to~\cref{effective-coupling-strength}.
+Using~\cref{g_I}, the relative critical-current fluctuation $r = \delta I_\text{TLS}/ \alpha I_{c}$ was calculated to be in the range of $ r \approx$\,0.002--0.006.
 Based on the measurements of the $1/f$ critical-current noise in Josephson junctions at low frequencies, the value of the relative critical-current fluctuation due to a single TLS defect was estimated to be $r_0 \approx 10^{-4}$ for an aluminum-oxide junction with the area of 0.08\,$\mu$m$^2$~\cite{Simmonds2004}.
 In our case, the area of the small junction was about 0.01\,$\mu$m$^2$, and, by scaling the value of $r_0$ by the ratio of the junction areas, we obtained $r_0 \approx 8 \times 10^{-4}$ for our qubit which was close to the values $r$ estimated from the experimental data.
 Here, we assumed that the qubit was coupled to a single TLS defect (if the qubit was coupled to an ensemble of TLS defects, the effective coupling strength would scale with the square root of the total defect number).
 It should be also noted that the value of $r_0$ can depend on the junction fabrication technology.